 This is true despite the fact that many people are completed disconnected from nature.
 And yet, tuning into and aligning ourselves with nature can provide key insights and connections in our lives.

-This is why I've put together a Yoga practice that involves my favorite calming pranayama technique and yin- and yang-style yoga postures.
+Enjoy this Yoga practice that involves calming pranayama techniques and Yin- and Yang-style yoga postures.
 Many of the foundational yoga postures below can be experienced with a focus on grounding -- an essential quality to cultivate during the busy holiday season, when we typically rush around (in a very Yang way) versus aligning our energy with the Yin season.
 Hope you enjoy, and here's to being on this wild, wondrous journey.

 1. Nadi Shodhana: Alternate Nostril Breath